-Mock Trial in Cambodia Training Various types of training are conducted for the officials of the Ministry of Justice (excluding correctional personnel and those at the Public Security Intelligence Agency).
+White Paper on Cri ■ Training Various types of training are conducted for the officials of the Ministry of Justice (excluding correctional personnel and those at the Public Security Intelligence Agency).
 In the training, various training formats such as lectures, debates and exercises are adopted so that the officials can acquire knowledge and skills needed as officials of the Ministry of Justice, depending on their duties.
-Through the training, the institute is aiming to foster officials who can respond appropriately to operations that are becoming increasingly diverse and complex in recent years. ■ International Cooperation [The United Nations Asia and Far East Institute for the Prevention of Crime and the Treatment of Offenders] In cooperation with the United Nations, Japan has participated in the joint management and operation of the United Nations Asia and Far East Institute for the Prevention of Crime and Treatment of Offenders (UNAFEI), established based on an agreement with the United Nations in 1962, and has trained legal practitioners from
+Through the training, the institute is aiming to foster officials who can respond appropriately to operations that are becoming increasingly diverse and complex in recent years. ■International Cooperation [The United Nations Asia and Far East Institute for the Prevention of Crime and the Treatment of Offenders] In cooperation with the United Nations, Japan has participated in the joint management and operation of the United Nations Asia and Far East Institute for the Prevention of Crime and Treatment of Offenders (UNAFEI), established based on an agreement with the United Nations in 1962, and has trained legal practitioners from developing countries involved in the areas of crime prevention and treatment of offenders, while also cooperating in the formulation and implementation of proposals for United Nations policies.